Seeed-Studio/wiki-documents/docs/Grove_Starter_Kit_v3.md

 We prepare three colors of LED bulbs for you, you can get the color you want by changing the LED on the tiny Grove – LED Socket .LEDs have an cathode on the flat side of the bulb, and a anode on the round side of the bulb.
 The anode needs to be installed corresponding to the ‘+’ sign on the seat for the LED to work properly.

-For a detailed information on how to use your Grove - LED,you can go to [Grove - LED page](/Grove-LED)
+For a detailed information on how to use your Grove - LED,you can go to [Grove - Red LED](/Grove-Red_LED)

 ####   Grove - Light Sensor